RC flying wings, planks, or delta wings are unique types of aircraft that are quite easy to build compared to classic airframes.

 As a side note, if you prefer balsa airframes the most, check out our Shaka Slope Glider Kit, which features a stiff and lightweight construction, and can be assembled as both an e-powered or a pure glider.

-While Shaka is indeed a commercial product, let’s see what other options are there available for free to keep your RC tool kit busy.
+While Shaka is indeed a commercial product, let’s see what other options are available for free to keep your building table busy.

 Free Flying Wing Plan?